 We aim to give all our children the opportunity to succeed and reach the highest level of personal achievement.
 We monitor the attainment of different groups of pupils to ensure that all pupils are achieving.
 We also make ongoing assessments of each child's progress.
 Teachers use this information when planning their lessons.
 It enables them to take into account the abilities of all their children.
-We use an adaptive teaching approach, being responsive to children's learning needs in order to anticipate

-We use an adaptive teaching approach, being responsive to children's learning needs in order to anticipate barriers and remove them.
-This can include both in-the-moment adaptations, planned intervention or a tailor-made curriculum if a child has needs which are significantly different to those of his/her peers.
+For some children, we adapt a programme of intervention or a tailor-made curriculum if a child has needs which are significantly different to those of his/her peers.